 That's because since 1987, Indianapolis has been the unquestioned host of the NFL Combine, first at the RCA Dome, and then at Lucas Oil Stadium, where the most promising quarterbacks, dominant linebackers and speedy wide receivers in college football have fought for their draft stock with on-field workouts in front of NFL teams since 2009.
 After all, the New York Giants, Philadelphia Eagles,Los Angeles Rams and Atlanta Falcons need to see which players can take them to the playoffs and beyond, right?

 The first version of the NFL Combine took place in 1982, when National Football Scouting, Inc. held the National Invitational Camp (NIC) after a request from Dallas Cowboys President and GM Tex Schramm.
 Not every team was a member of the National Football Scouting Service, so there were two other independent scouting camps held for the teams not at the NIC.

 This trend continued for three years until, starting in 1985, the NFL held one joint combine, with approximately 330 prospective players invited.
-After hosting combines in Tampa, New Orleans and Arizona, the NFL scouting combine was relocated to the home of the Indianapolis Colts in 1987, and it has remained there to this day.
+After hosting combines in Tampa, New Orleans and Arizona, the NFL scouting combine was relocated to the city of Indianapolis, the home of the Indianapolis Colts in 1987, and it has remained in Jim Irsay's backyard to this day.